alexanderosmith/GRAVITYbot/README.md

 ## Getting Started:

 ### Dependencies:
-- Python 3.7+
+- Python 3.10+
 - openai, datetime, dotenv, pandas
 - Zooniverse Talk Pages CSV File

 ### Initializing the Project:
 This is currently under revision, and subject to updates of the project.
-However, currently the project needs a directory containing prompts.py, GravityBot_main.py, the Talk Pages Data File, and an .env file.
-First make sure you have an env file containing an openAI key assigned to variable OPENAI_API_KEY.
+However, currently the project needs a directory containing prompts.py, __main__.py, the Talk Pages Data File, and an .env file.
+First make sure you have an env file containing an openAI key assigned to variable OPENAI_API_KEY and the username and password to Zooniverse with rights to download Talk data.

-Next, both GravityBot_main.py and prompts.py may need some configuration Minimally, to run the project, one must run the GravityBot_main.py after configuring it:
+Next, both __main__.py and prompts.py may need some configuration.
+Minimally, to run the project, one must run the __main__.py after configuration:

 1. Set the working directory
 2. Set the Talk Pages directory location with the correct csv filename.